usmhic/Warmning/data/other/pattern_recognition/README.md

   <img width="700" height="100" src="https://github.com/usmhic/Warmning/blob/main/res/img/pattern_recognition/pattern.png">
 </p

-## How to build this ?
-A forecasting usually involves five basic steps:
+## A forecasting usually involves five basic steps:

 ### 1. Problem definition:
 Often this is the most difficult part of forecasting.
-Defining the problem carefully requires an understanding of the way the forecasts will be used, who requires the forecasts, and how the forecasting function fits within the organisation requiring the forecasts.
+Defining the problem carefully requires an understanding of the way the forecasts will be used, who requires the forecasts, and how the forecasting function fits within the organization requiring the forecasts.
-In our case it is the climate change problem.
+In our case it is the heat problem.

 ### 2. Gathering information:
 There are always at least two kinds of information required: (a) statistical data, and (b) the accumulated expertise of the people who collect the data and use the forecasts. and we have added another type of data provided by the hardware.